 out of the box is really quite amazing.
 Electronically, it

-does a better job than the analog ports on some expensive
+does a better job than analog ports on some expensive

 phone systems.
 Whoever designed the electronics did a great

-If you're crazy and want to try to use the Magic Jack like a
+If you want to try to use the Magic Jack like a real phone

-real phone line (it's always fun to beat the system), the
+line (it's always fun to beat the system), the most